gap-packages/intpic/README.md

 If you use a LINUX system, you may want to, in order to save typing, write
 aliases:

-in the file `.bashrc' (or something equivalent, maybe with another syntax):
+in the file `.bash_aliases' (or something equivalent, maybe with another syntax):

-alias gap='gap -l "/usr/local/lib/gap4r5;"'
+alias gap='gap -l "/usr/local/lib/gap4r8;"'

 and in the file `.gap/gaprc'